State Railway of Thailand: Management issues

 To address a long list of complaints accusing SRT of a lack of transparency in bids for projects and procurement deals, Prime Minister Prayut Chan-o-cha fired the governor and board of the State Railway of Thailand in February 2017, using his special powers under Section 44 of the interim constitution.

 Ticketing

-Tickets may be purchased online starting 1 February 2017 and may be purchased from 60 days in advance to two hours before departure.
+Since 1 February 2017, Tickets can be purchased online, in person, as well was on the phone by dialling 1690.

+Since 1 February 2024, all long distance special express and express train tickets open up 90 days in advance.
+Most other tickets can only be bought up to 30 days in advance.
+For local ordinary and commuter trains, they only can be bought on the day of travel at the station.

+Since May 2024, a waiting list function has been added, allowing registered users to wait for available tickets if they have been sold out.

 Network

 The SRT operates all of Thailand's national rail lines.
-Bangkok railway station (Hua Lamphong) is the main terminus of all routes.
-Phahonyothin and ICD Ladkrabang are the main freight terminals.
+As of 2023, Krung Thep Aphiwat Central Terminal is the main terminus of all long-distance services from Bangkok on the Northern, Northeastern and Southern lines, while Bangkok (Hua Lamphong) railway station is the terminus of all Eastern line services and commuter services from Bangkok on the Northern, Northeastern and Southern lines.
+Phahonyothin and Ladkrabang Inland Container Depot (ICD) are the main freight terminals.